colts70/DFH-SFH-isn-t-just-an-AI-grounding-protocol.-It-s-a-SEO-cheat-code-AI-compatibility-layer-canonical-/README.md

 People hate when:

-Google says one thing
+Google says X

-ChatGPT says another
+ChatGPT says Y

-Bing says something else
+Bing says Z

-Reddit claims a fourth answer
+Reddit says Q

 DFH gives all systems the same deterministic meaning.
 Everyone sees the same truth.

-3. It Makes the Internet “Understandable” to Machines
+3. It Makes the Internet Understandable to Machines

 Humans expect AI to know:

 what a website is

-who the owner is
+who it belongs to

-where the real homepage is
+what the real homepage is

 which results are official

-But today, AI guesses.
+But AI guesses.
-With DFH, AI stops guessing and starts knowing.
+Because the web never gave it a canonical meaning layer.

-This makes every human interaction smoother, safer, and smarter.
+DFH/SFH finally provides that missing layer, so models stop guessing and start knowing.

 🌐 Why This Is Bigger Than SEO